 This program is designed for:

-- Electrical engineers seeking to advance their knowledge and careers
+- Electrical engineers seeking to advance their knowledge and careers.

-- Working professionals and recent graduates
+- Working professionals and recent graduates.

-- Students interested in expanding their knowledge, and applying the latest technologies in growing industries in the region and around the world
+- Students interested in expanding their knowledge and applying the latest technologies in growing industries in the region and around the world.

 With evening courses and part-time study, this program offers the only engineering program in the capital region designed to meet the needs of working professionals.
 You’ll learn and network with other professionals who are seeking to advance their knowledge and become leaders in their fields.
 Coursework is also well-matched to recent graduates who want to benefit from learning alongside experienced professionals.

 MS in Electrical Engineering Main Campus

 This program consists of 30 credit hours, with a major portion of the course credit hours being spent learning from electrical and computer engineering faculty.

 Students interested in the following should explore our Main Campus MS: